Quality Assurance vs Quality Control (QA vs QC)

 Types of Software Testing

-Based on what explained earlier in this article, Software Testing is one of the main activities under the umbrella of Quality Control.
-Software Testing are segmented into two categories; functional and non-functional.
+Based on what was explained earlier in this article, Software Testing is one of the main activities under the umbrella of Quality Control.
+Software Testing is segmented into two categories; functional and non-functional.

 Functional Testing – validate the application’s compliance with its functional requirements and design specifications.
 The various techniques under this testing type focus on validating that application’s functionalities are met and work as expected without issues.